-Under the terms of our stock equity plan we generally repurchase from our employees that portion of restricted stock unit awards used to fund income tax withholding due at the time the restricted stock unit awards vest.
-Based upon the number of restricted stock unit grants outstanding at February 21, 2014, we expect to fund repurchases of our common stock from our employees in conjunction with the cash settlement of tax liabilities incurred on vesting of restricted stock units of approximately \$77.1 million (as calculated based upon the closing share price as of February 21, 2014 of \$54.15 per share and assuming a withholding tax rate of 38% consistent with our recent experience) over the next five years, of which an additional \$4.1 million will be payable in 2014, \$20.0 million will be payable in 2015, \$16.8 million will be payable in 2016, \$17.5 million will be payable in 2017, \$11.9 million will be payable in 2018, and \$6.7 million will be payable in 2019.
+Under the terms of our stock equity plan, we generally repurchase from our employees that portion of restricted stock unit awards used to fund income tax withholding due at the time the restricted stock unit awards vest.
+Based upon the number of restricted stock unit grants outstanding at February 20, 2015, we expect to fund repurchases of our common stock from our employees in conjunction with the cash settlement of tax liabilities incurred on vesting of restricted stock units of approximately \$64.1 million (as calculated based upon the closing share price as of February 20, 2015 of \$39.95 per share and assuming a withholding tax rate of 43% consistent with our recent experience) over the next five years, of which an additional \$1.6 million will be payable in 2015, \$15.7 million will be payable in 2016, \$15.6 million will be payable in 2017, \$13.0 million will be payable in 2018, \$9.5 million will be payable in 2019, and \$8.6 million will be payable in 2020.
 We will realize a corporate income tax benefit concurrently with the cash settlement payments.

-Since 2004, we have paid quarterly dividends to our shareholders and dividend equivalent payments to our employees, who hold restricted stock units.
+Since 2004, we have paid quarterly dividends to our shareholders and dividend equivalent payments to our employees who hold restricted stock units.
 Our quarterly dividend has been \$0.45 per share since 2007.
-For the year ended December 31, 2013, we made dividend distributions of \$56.2 million, or \$1.80 per common share and outstanding restricted stock unit.
+For the years ended December 31, 2014 and 2013, we made dividend distributions of \$56.3 million and \$56.2 million, respectively, or \$1.80 per common share and outstanding restricted stock unit.
 We intend to continue to pay quarterly dividends subject to capital availability and periodic determinations that cash dividends are in the best interest of our stockholders.
 Future declaration and payment of dividends on our common stock is at the discretion of our Board of Directors and depends upon, among other things, our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors as the Board of Directors may deem relevant.

-Our acquisition of Caliburn in 2010 was funded with the issuance of 1,099,874 shares of our common stock and 1,099,877 contingent convertible preferred shares.
+As part of the consideration for our acquisition of Caliburn in 2010, we issued 1,099,877 contingent convertible preferred shares.
 The contingent convertible preferred shares do not pay dividends and were issued in tranches of 659,926 shares and 439,951 shares, which convert to common shares promptly following the third and fifth anniversary of the closing of the acquisition, respectively, if certain revenue targets are achieved.
 The performance target for the first tranche was met prior to the third anniversary and 659,926 contingent convertible preferred shares were converted to common shares in April 2013.
 The second tranche of contingent convertible preferred shares is subject to a measurement period of revenues from April 1, 2013 to March 31, 2015.
-If the revenue target for the second tranche is achieved, the contingent convertible preferred shares will be converted to common shares on April 1, 2015.
-If the revenue target for the second tranche is not achieved, the remaining contingent convertible preferred shares will be canceled.
+If the revenue target for the second tranche is achieved, the contingent convertible preferred shares will be converted to common shares on April 1, 2015 and included in our share count at the time the revenue threshold is met.
+Based on the revenues generated since April 1, 2013, we believe it is more likely than not that the revenue target for the second tranche will not be achieved and the remaining contingent convertible preferred shares will be canceled.